 - The drowning rate for African Americans is significantly higher across all ages.
 The disparity is widest among children ages 5-14.

 Drowning isn’t the only swimming pool safety concern.
 Pool drains can also cause significant injuries and death.
 In fact, there is federal legislation governing public pool drains because of the serious risk of harm and death.
 The legislation is known as the Virginia Graeme Baker Pool & Spa Safety Act and it is named after a young girl who drowned after she was trapped under water by suction from a hot tub drain.
 The suction from the drain was so strong that her mother tried to pull her from the drain but could not.
 The two men who eventually freed the girl pulled so hard that the drain cover broke from the force.
 The little girl died from drowning, but the real cause of her death was suction entrapment due to a faulty drain cover.
-To watch a short video explaining the danger of pool drains, click here.

 What to Do After a Swimming Pool Injury or Drowning